awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 + The minimum pixel resolution for height and width is 80 pixels

-+ To be detected, a face must be no smaller that 40x40 pixels in an image with 1920X1080 pixel resolution\.
-Higher resolution images will need a larger minimum face size\.
++ To be detected, a face must be no smaller that 40x40 pixels in an image with 1920X1080 pixels\.
+Images with dimensions higher than 1920X1080 pixels will need a larger minimum face size proportionally\.

 + Maximum images size as raw bytes passed in as parameter to an API is 5 MB\.